 Oak Openings Nature Preserve

-Oak Openings Nature Preserve is an excellent place to start your visit to the Liberty Prairie Reserve.
+Oak Openings Nature Preserve, owned and managed by Libertyville Township Open Space District, is an excellent place to start your visit to the Liberty Prairie Reserve.
 The site has a central location in heart of the Reserve and connects to the regional trail system.
 From this site you can travel east along the Casey Trail towards Independence Grove Forest Preserve and the Des Plaines River Trail or you can head west to the Prairie Crossing trail.

-Oak Openings is one of several sites that Openlands is working to restore in the Reserve.
 Here you can see a thriving prairie, migratory birds and other wildlife, and a stand of mighty oaks.
-If you’re looking to get your hands dirty, please join us for a volunteer workday!
+If you’re looking to get your hands dirty, please join Libertyville Township for a volunteer workday!